anyahush/sunrise-yoga/README.md

     * As a first-time visitor, I want to be able to find information about yoga and styles available, so I can decide if I want to attend.
     * As a first-time visitor, I want to be able to navigate the site easily, so I can find the information I seek.

-* Returning visitors
+* All visitors
-    * As a returning visitor, I want to be able to check up-to-date class information, so I can find the right class for me.
+    * As a visitor, I want to be able to check up-to-date class information, so I can find the right class for me.
-    * As a returning visitor, I want to be able to contact the studio, so I can have my queries resolved.
+    * As a visitor, I want to be able to contact the studio, so I can have my queries resolved.
-    * As a returning visitor, I want to be able to sign up for a newsletter, so I can stay informed about the studio.
+    * As a visitor, I want to be able to sign up for a newsletter, so I can stay informed about the studio.
-    * As a returning visitor, I want to be able to find social media links, so I can continue to follow the studio.
+    * As a visitor, I want to be able to find social media links, so I can continue to follow the studio.

-**Insert opportunity goal table here**
+    * As a visitor, I want to see images of the studio and classes, so I am encouraged to attend.

+### Opportunity Goal Table

 | Opportunity | Importance | Viability |
 | ----------- | ---------- | --------- |